thirdweb-dev/react/etc/react.api.md

 // Warnings were encountered during analysis:
 //
-// dist/Provider.d.ts:34:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/Provider.d.ts:35:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
+// dist/Provider.d.ts:42:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)